sondosabumardhiya/PricePredict/README.md

-# 📱 Mobile Price Prediction using Django & Random Forest
+# 📱 Price Prediction using Django & Random Forest

 ## 🧠 Overview

-This project is a **Django-based web application** that predicts mobile phone prices based on hardware specifications using a **Random Forest Machine Learning model**.
+This project is a **Django-based web application** that predicts  prices based on hardware specifications using a **Random Forest Machine Learning model**.
 The system provides a simple web interface to input phone specs and get a predicted price range instantly.

 ---